makyo/writing/work/the-fool/the-fool.md

 She bypasses my offered hand and gives me a firm hug around the middle.
 Startled, I hold still.
 Even her longest quills only come up to my chin.

 I feel unfortunately tall.
 A rectangle.
 A lummox.
+A big, dumb cat.

 I also feel welcomed.
 Understood, appreciated.
-I return the hug carefully, then, with her farewell in my ears, take that first step out into the hallway.
+I return the hug carefully.
+Then, with her farewell in my ears, take that first step out into the hallway.

 And then the next.